 We know that keeping track of multiple suppliers and contractors can be a headache.
 That's why Hire Space 360 provides a one-stop onboarding and contracting service for all suppliers, so you don't have to worry about the admin.
 We also source everything from caterers to AV suppliers from our database of trusted industry suppliers.
 Get in touch to find out more about how we can help to support your team's resource.

-How will other current issues affect event strategy in 2023 and beyond?
+How are other current issues affecting event strategy in 2023 and beyond?

 Stemmed cash flow isn’t the only problem affecting events currently.
 As Pádraic Gilligan, CMO, SITE Global succinctly summed it up: “The key challenges facing corporate event planners can probably be summarised by 4 words, all beginning with C – conflict, climate change, cash and Covid.”
 From the conflict in Ukraine “pushing adjacent, new and emerging destinations out of the consideration set” to Covid still exerting a lingering wariness on event planners, there are plenty of considerations which play a part in event strategy, he told Hire Space.

 This is particularly evident in figures that suggest that people are playing it safer and keeping their events closer to home this year.
 Pádraic states that “a key factor influencing closer-to-home destination choice for incentive travel professionals is a residual pandemic hangover, the fear of being too far from home in the event of global crisis.”